aspauldingcode/JBudget/PLAN.md

   - Data: `List<Account>` in `User`
   - GUI: none
   - Deliverable: Users can hold multiple accounts (no transactions yet).
+  - Micro-Exercises:
+    - Create `Account` with `deposit(double)` and `withdraw(double)` that update balance with validation.
+    - Create `User` that aggregates accounts and a method to compute total balance.
+    - In `Main`, create a user with two accounts and print the total.

 ### Week 06 — Encapsulation
   - Package: `week06_encapsulation`